Road closure forces Aberdeen buses to change routes - Evening Express

-Aberdeen bus passengers are facing changes to their route this morning due to a city centre road closure.
+Aberdeen bus passengers faced changes to their route this morning due to a city centre road closure.

-Broad Street is closed from 5am this morning until 6pm on Friday.
+Broad Street was closed from 5am this morning until 6pm on Friday.

 Services 8, 11, 17, 17A, 18, 18A, 19 and x27 are all being re-routed as a result.